Induction

 · Purchase Further Reading - "Thinking, Fast and Slow" by Daniel Kahneman (2011) delves into how cognitive biases affect decision-making, which is relevant to understanding the steps on the Ladder of Inference.

-· Purchase Further Reading - Theory U: Leading from the Future as It Emerges by Otto Sharmer.
-Berrett-Koehler Publishers, 2009 outlines the Theory U framework, including the concept of "suspension," which involves letting go of old patterns to allow for new possibilities to emerge.
+Otto Scharmer's Theory U focuses on leading profound change.
+If you wish, you can purchase - Theory U: Leading from the Future as It Emerges by Otto Sharmer.
+Berrett-Koehler Publishers, 2009.
+This outlines the Theory U framework, including the concept of "suspension," which involves letting go of old patterns to allow for new possibilities to emerge.

 Resources